ridmajayasundara/ridmajayasundara/README.md

 - 👋 Hi, I’m @ridmajayasundara
-- 👀 I’m interested in Machine Learning, Computer Architecture
-- 🌱 I’m currently learning Embedded Systems, Algorithems and Data Structures, Network Security
+- 🌱 I’m currently learning Machine Learning, Algorithems and Data Structures, Advance Computer Networks.
-- 💞️ I’m currently working on 3rd Year Project.
+- 💞️ I’m currently working on 6th Semester Project.
-- 📫 How to reach me ... : 📧 e18155@eng.pdn.ac.lk | IG : https://www.instagram.com/ridmajayasundara/
+- 📫 How to reach me ... : 📧 e18155@eng.pdn.ac.lk

 <!---
 ridmajayasundara/ridmajayasundara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.